thebarshablog/DM-People-Here/README.md

-Let anyone DIRECT MESSAGE on GitHub:

 Message Me: https://github.com/thebarshablog/Message-me/issues/new

-P.S: The direct messages someone sends you are PUBLIC!
+P.S: The direct messages you send me are PUBLIC!

+**NOTE**: You're free to fork this repository, replace my username with yours, include on your profile and let people direct message you.